As Senate vote looms, Kavanaugh foes in Maine turn up heat on Susan Collins

 Kavanaugh’s nomination is teetering in part because of public indecision on the part of Collins and fellow Republican Sens.
 Lisa Murkowski of Alaska and Jeff Flake of Arizona, who called for the FBI to investigate Ford’s allegations last week.
 Sen. Joe Manchin, D-West Virginia, is also undecided.
 A successful confirmation of Kavanaugh, likely to come over the weekend, will require Republicans to persuade at least one of these key swing votes.

-Heidi Heitkamp, D-North Dakota, who had previously been undecided in her support of Kavanaugh, announced Thursday she would not be voting no.
+Sen. Heidi Heitkamp, D-North Dakota, who had previously been undecided in her support of Kavanaugh, announced Thursday she would not be voting no.

 The preliminary vote on the Senate floor is scheduled for 10:30 a.m.
 Friday.
 Collins, who has never opposed a Supreme Court nominee who has made it to the Senate floor, gave virtually no reaction to the FBI report after she saw it for the first time Thursday.